saimaar/Mod1project_MoodyTunes/README.md

 5. Ask if the user want to see their favorite song
 6. Give Option YES or No
 7. If Yes AND list exist Display the favorite list
    - prompt message "1.
 ADD SONGS 2.
-DELETE SONGS"
+DELETE SONGS" 3. play songs(from favsongs. sample.
+"Exit")
    - delete song from the list
    - add song (ask for mood , pick songs and add to fav list)
    - and ask if they want to play the song from the list